Configuration

 Properties of TypInfo

-icon str the fallback icon for the node type, used if no other icon is found; Not all node types need to have an icon.
+the fallback icons for the node type, used if no other icon is found; Not all node types need to have an icon.

 name, ch, suffix and icon as well.